Agoraphobia

 These fears can make you scared about leaving your home, using public transport or being in a public place.
 Those who suffer the most change their behaviour so much that they can’t leave the house.

-While the cause can be hard to pin down, agoraphobia is more common in people who tend to be anxious or nervous.
+While the cause of agoraphobia isn’t known, it’s more common in people who tend to be anxious or nervous.
 About two-thirds of people with panic disorder develop agoraphobia.
 Other factors that make it more likely you will develop agoraphobia include:

 • trauma